-Resource Area Alternative 1 (Preferred Alternative) Alternative 2 Biological Resources (Continued) Potential impacts on federal and state listed birds and mammals would be short term and negligible.
-The insect prey base for listed bats may be temporarily reduced after treatment and may necessitate birds and bats to expand their foraging areas until insect abundance recovers.
-No impacts would occur to federal and state listed sea turtles, salamanders, and insects with the potential to occur on JBLE - Eusits because habitat is not present on base and multiple surveys have not documented their presence.
-Potential adverse effects on the federally endangered Atlantic sturgeon (Acipenser oxyrhynchus oxyrhynchus) would be short term and minor; however, no adverse impacts on the physical or biological features for the Atlantic sturgeon designated critical habitat in the James River are anticipated.
-Control of mosquitoes that vector pathogens like West Nile virus disease and eastern equine encephalitis may have beneficial effects on some bird species/populations at JBLE.
-Aerial application of imazapyr- or glyphosate-containing herbicides may have long-term and direct adverse impacts on the target species located within the treatment areas, either killing or slowing its growth.
-There would be long-term, beneficial effects on nontarget vegetation from the removal or reducing growth and spread of common reed and allowing for reestablishment of desired native vegetation in and around treated areas.
-There is a low likelihood of risk to submerged aquatic and nonvascular plants from the application of glyphosate.
-Potential direct impacts on federal and state listed birds and mammals from aerial application of imazapyr or glyphosate would be negligible and short term.
-No adverse effects on the federally listed sea turtles from aerial application of imazapyr or glyphosate would be cure DILE - Langley, and there would be no impacts on federal and state listed salamanders and insects with the potential to occur on JBLE - Langley because habitat is not present and multiple surveys have not documente
+Resource Area Alternative 1 (Preferred Alternative) Alternative 2 No Action Alternative Potential in be short ter temporarily to expand impacts wo and insects is not prese presence.
+Faturgeon (Aminor; how for the Atlar anticipated. virus diseas on some bi Aerial appli have long-tr within the tr be long-terr or reducing reestablish.
+There is a plants from federal and imazapyr or effects on imazapyr or effects on imazapyr or be no impath the potentia and multiple.
+The DAF in common reastern bla (Bombus a common rerule under (Myotis se, Actions for the West In tiger beetle and the Protection of the West In tiger beetle and th Alternative 1 (Preferred Alternative) Impacts on federal and state listed birds and mammals would rm and negligible.
+The insect prey base for listed bats may be reduced after treatment and may necessitate birds and bats their foraging areas until insect abundance recovers.
+No juil occur to federal and state listed sea turtles, salamanders, with the potential to occur on JBLE - Eustis because habitatien on base and multiple surveys have not documented their Detential adverse effects on the federally endangered Atlantic Acipenser oxyrhynchus oxyrhynchus) would be short term and ever, no adverse impacts on the physical or biological features intic sturgeon designated critical habitat in the James River are.
+Control of mosquitoes that vector pathogens like West Nile se and eastern equine encephalitis may have beneficial effects and species/populations at JBLE.
+Idication of imazapyr- or glyphosate-containing herbicides may term and direct adverse impacts on the target species located reatment areas, either killing or slowing its growth.
+There would me, beneficial effects on nontarget vegetation from the removal gogrowth and spread of common reed and allowing for ment of desired native vegetation in and around treated areas.
+Iow likelihood of risk to submerged aquatic and nonvascular in the application of glyphosate.
+Potential direct impacts on distate listed birds and mammals from aerial application of reglyphosate would be negligible and short term.
+No adverse the federally listed sea turtles from aerial application of reglyphosate would occur on JBLE - Langley, and there would locts on federal and state listed salamanders and insects with alto occur on JBLE - Langley because habitatiat is not present es surveys have not documented their presence.
+The substance of the proposed Actions for mosquito and locd control at JBLE - Eustis would have no effect on the control at JBLE - Eustis are compliant with the Final 4(d) the Endangered Species Act for the northern long-eared bat obtentrionalis).
+The DAF has determine Alternative 2 No Action Alternative